WillDreamer/Omni-Mol/README.md

 ```

 ## Weights
-We provide the checkpoints of Omni-Mol reported in main table, please just xxxx
+We provide the checkpoints of Omni-Mol reported in main table, you can find it in `assets/ckpt-omnimol.zip` folder.

 ## Dataset